-In their book, ‘Black Tie Optional,’ Harry A. Freedman and Karen Feldman explain how to use celebrities at fundraising events…
+In today’s blog post from the book ‘Black Tie Optional,’ Harry Freedman and Karen Feldman explain how to get the most from celebrities at fundraising events…

 Get the picture?

 Now there are three people between the organization and the celebrity, each of whom is interested in making as much money as possible.

 This route ensures the organization will pay top dollar.